threecreepio/nes-jaws/README.md

 Much of the game has been documented, the main remaining areas are:

- - Bonus stage jelly animation code
- - Finale screen
  - Sound system
+ - Finale screen needs cleaning up

 On top of this it would be nice to provide aliases for things like flags used differently by different enemy types.